Write On!

-| Listed below are 7 Wonderful Worksheets with lessons that will support you in helping to teach your child proper English Grammar and Punctuation in sentences. |
+Listed below are 7 worksheets with lessons that will support you in helping to teach your children proper English grammar and punctuation in sentences.

 Mini Lesson One; The subject of a sentence is what or who the sentence is about.
 The subject is the noun.
 The noun is a person, place or object.
-The spider climbed.
-What or who is this sentence about?
-This sentence is telling us about the spider.
-The spider is the subject.
-The spider is the noun.

-| Examples of nouns or subjects | |||||
+Examples of nouns or subjects | |||||

-| person | doctor | mom | child | dad | teacher |
+person | doctor | mom | child | dad | teacher |

-| place | house | island | office | school | post office |
+place | house | island | office | school | post office |

-| thing | ball | shoe | pencil | apples | computer |
+object | ball | shoe | pencil | apples | computer |

-Examples of persons; nurse, Johnny, fireman, headteacher.
+Examples of persons; nurse, Johnny, fireman, head-teacher.
 Examples of places; California, museum, bus stop, school, New York.
 Examples of things; book, carrot, desk, computer.

 Mini Lesson Three; A sentence needs a subject and a predicate.
 The predicate tells the reader what the subject is doing.